-In the wake of the February 14, 2018 school shooting at Marjory Stoneman Douglas High School in Parkland, Florida–the worst school shooting since Newtown–Parkland students ignite the largest student movement since the 1960s to address gun violence in America and demand change.
+In the wake of the February 14, 2018 tragic shooting at Marjory Stoneman Douglas High School in Parkland, Florida, students ignite the largest youth movement since the 1960s to address gun violence in America.
+A coming of age story at its core, their galvanizing demand for change inspires the conscience of the country.

 The February 14th, 2018 massacre at Marjory Stoneman Douglas High School is the worst school shooting since Columbine in 1999 and Sandy Hook in 2012.
 After thousands of mass shootings and deaths due to gun violence in the United States, the MSDHS students rise up and demand, “Never Again” creating a courageous and the largest student movement since the 60s.